Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 What does "agent-ready" actually mean?

-Retrieval is the gatekeeper.
-When ChatGPT or Perplexity assembles an answer, it fetches live pages, extracts what it can parse, and cites what it trusts.
-A site that blocks AI crawlers, hides content behind JavaScript, or sends no machine-readable signals simply is not in the running, regardless of how strong the content is.
+Retrieval is the gatekeeper behind those numbers.
+When ChatGPT or Perplexity builds an answer, it fetches live pages and extracts what it can parse.
+Then it cites what it trusts.
+A site that blocks AI crawlers or hides content behind JavaScript is not in the running.
+Neither is a site that sends no machine-readable signals, however strong the content is.
+Every tactic in how to get cited by AI search assumes the agent could reach the page first.

 The agent-readiness stack: four layers